ABOUT US

 Photo: Jeffrey P. Nagle // MESSIER OBJECT — Marion County Fairgrounds, Marion Ohio || July 2018

-JESS LAMAR REECE HOLLER, Caledonia Northern Principal (b.
-1988: Westerville, Ohio) is a community-based cultural worker, interpretive planner, public & architectural historian, arts administrator, former historic preservationist, exhibit co-curator and non-profit consultant based between Columbus & Marion County, Ohio.
-With Johnnie Jackson, Jess co-founded Marion Voices Folklife + Oral History: Marion County, Ohio’s regional folklife, public history + arts-based economic development non-profit.
-Since 2017, Jess has also served a wide range of non-profit & municipal organizations in & beyond North-Central Ohio, with a focus on connecting diverse communities through cultural arts, public history, & historic preservation; growing arts & culture livelihoods; diverse & multi-modal interpretation strategy — including through processes connecting generations; & community-led, co-curatorial processes.
+Jess is Emeritus Executive Director & Acting Strategic Consultant with Marion Voices Folklife + Oral History: Marion County, Ohio’s regional folklife, public history + arts-based economic development non-profit, which Jess visioned & founded with educator & community strategist Dr. Johnnie Lewis Jackson of Marion, Ohio in 2017.
+Jess has also served a wide range of non-profit & municipal organizations in & beyond North-Central Ohio, with a focus on connecting diverse communities through cultural arts, public history, & historic preservation; growing arts & culture livelihoods; diverse & multi-modal interpretation strategy — including through processes connecting generations; & community-led, co-curatorial processes.
 Jess’s background & primary modes include public folklore, public history, architectural history, and oral history: methods that prioritize community-led, public-facing interpretation of arts & culture, centering community voices, and utilizing a wider range of primary source documents & collaborators that traditional academic history or arts interpretive practice.
+Jess brings especial expertise in artist development, technical assistance, & capacity-building: including for artists, culture-keepers, & memory-bearers from historically underserved communities; and spent four years developing & running the Terradise Environmental Arts Residency for Terradise Nature Center in Caledonia, Ohio; as well as a proud legacy connecting community groups, artists, & K-12 institutions through innovative educational outreach.
+Jess also brings expertise and a commitment to post-custodial archival processes: rooted in a committment to equity, justice, & access for community memory organizations like those Marion Voices’ and Jess’s consultancy supported.

 As a cultural worker & community arts leader, Jess’s greatest strength is in building innovative community arts, culture, public history & heritage initiatives from the ground up: taking expressed community need — surveyed through cultural heritage mapping processes, oral history interviews, surveys, & community forums; building coalitions; & fundraising & hustling to make it happen.
 Through Marion Voices & other community arts & culture projects Jess has developed — like Terradise Nature Center’s Terradise Environmental Arts Residency, & the Caledonia Farmer Market’s Summer Music Series — Jess has worked as an interpretive planner on community-based projects ranging from pop-up & digital exhibits to festivals to Ohio Historic Markers to grassroots publications to ‘zines to K-12 arts education in school & community settings.
 Throughout this work, Jess has developed a broad range of adaptable skills — including writing for & with multiple audiences, graphic design, project management, & budgeting — that are widely transferable to a variety of arts, culture, heritage, & museum contexts, across the public, private, & non-profit sectors.
 Throughout this work, Jess has been committed to a framework of equity budgeting: paying community artists & community members for their labor & contributions — and shifting local economies, institutional policies, & expectations along the way.

 As a non-profit & arts/culture consultant, Jess specializes in capacity-building for small, grassroots, and community-based organizations and non-profits using a hybrid arts, heritage, and folklife toolkit; and is passionate about organizing and advising towards deep, transformative racial, social, and economic justice work in the non-profit cultural work sphere.
-As a grant-writer, strategic planner, & fundraiser, Jess is proud to have brought almost half a million dollars to the cultural arts sector in North-Central Ohio since 2017; and brings a broad, flexible, & scrappy skill-set as a grant-writer & program developer familiar with local, regional, state, & federal arts, culture, heritage, & preservation funding landscapes.
+As a grant-writer, strategic planner, & fundraiser, Jess is proud to have brought almost half a million dollars to the cultural arts sector in North-Central Ohio since 2017; and brings a broad, flexible, & scrappy skill-set as a grant-writer & program developer familiar with local, regional, state, & federal arts, culture, heritage, education, & preservation funding landscapes.

 As an architectural historian // historian working in cultural resource management for federal/state compliance, Jess is an adaptable consultant familiar with stewarding complex preservation, mitigation, & documentation projects for clients the public, private, & non-profit sector.
 Jess brings an expansive toolkit in archival, oral history, folklife, & vernacular architecture research to the develoment of relevant, meaningful historic contexts, impact assessments, and historic resources survey work; as well as over a decade of practice as a working photographer & documentarian of historic architecture.
 Jess has worked with SHPOs in two states to list properties & districts to the National Register of Historic Places since training in architectural history at Western Kentucky University in 2015, and, as both a contract/consulting architectural historian and a former developer of NRHP-listed, Historic Tax Credit-awarded historic properties, is familiar with historic inventory, Section 106, & other regulatory compliance processes & forms from context development to documentation, from both the historian and developer side: a rare vantage in the industry that helps Jess excel in work with clients across the private & public sectors.
 Jess has skillfully developed historic contexts for a broad range of properties over the past decade+: including a New Deal Resettlement Administration dispersed farm community, a rural North-Central Ohio railroad village, & an abolitionist doctor’s home & office in rural Stark County, which was a pioneering location for the history of women’s medical education in Ohio & the country.